Skip to content

 • StoreOptions.AutoCreateSchemaObjects = AutoCreate.CreateOrUpdate to detect and apply database schema migrations as needed.

-• StoreOptions.GeneratedCodeMode = TypeLoadMode.Auto to generate dynamic code if necessary, or use pre-built types when they exist.
+• StoreOptions.GeneratedCodeMode = TypeLoadMode.Dynamic to generate dynamic code if necessary, or use pre-built types when they exist.
 This optimizes the development workflow to avoid unnecessary code compilations when the Marten configuration isn't changed.

 At production time, that changes to: